wavesjs/waves-ui/README.md

 #Segment visualiser

 Use this module to visualise data segments over a shared timeline.
-The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance, and requires data to visualise and a `dataView` that describes how to use the data.
+The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance.

 <div class="only-readme">
 <h2>Demo</h2>